hivemq/mqtt-cli/docs/shell/connect.md

 hivemq-cli>
 ```

-Connect a client which is identified by myClient on specific settings and disconnect it afterwards:
+> Connect a client which is identified by myClient on specific settings and disconnect it afterwards

-NOTE: Besides the **identifier** also **hostname** has to be given to uniquely identify the client.
-If you don't specify these the default settings for these attributes will be used which may lead to unexpected behavior.

 ```
 hivemq-cli> con -i myClient -h broker.hivemq.com -V 3 myClient@localhost> exit  # client is still connected hivemq-cli> dis -i myClient -h broker.hivemq.com -V 3
 ```

+> **NOTE**: Besides the **identifier** also **hostname** has to be given to uniquely identify the client.
+If you don't specify these the default settings for these attributes will be used which may lead to unexpected behavior.